rotemhaim1/hw06graphics/README.md

 - **Stadium Environment**: Bleachers and enhanced lighting
 - **Camera Controls**: Multiple preset views and orbit controls

-## Any Known Issues or Limitations

-- Sound effects may not play in some browsers due to autoplay restrictions
-- Ball trail effect may cause slight performance impact on older devices
-- Camera controls may feel sensitive on high-DPI displays

 ## Sources of Any External Assets Used

 - [THREE.js](https://threejs.org/) (core library)